espocrm/documentation/docs/user-guide/sales-management.md

 * Opportunities by Stage
 * Sales Pipeline

-By utilizing [Reports tool](reports.md) it's possible to view sales statistics based on specific criteria.
+By utilizing the [Reports tool](reports.md), it's possible to view sales statistics based on specific criteria.
 Report charts can be displayed on the dashboard.

 ### Revenue forecast